Weird Laws in PA

 Individual Pennsylvania cities can have weird laws like these:

-- Philadelphia’s unique regulations: There is actually a Philadelphia law prohibiting putting pretzels in bags!
+- Philadelphia’s unique regulations: A Philadelphia law prohibits putting pretzels in bags!

 - Pittsburgh’s strange ordinances: An on-the-books law in Pittsburgh states it’s illegal to bring a donkey or mule on a trolley, which is unlikely to be an issue these days.
 Most Pittsburgh residents don’t own mules or donkeys, and those who do probably aren’t going to bring them onto the Pittsburgh Light Rail system anytime soon.